Geography Intent and Progression

 We understand the need to engage our learners with topics that they can relate to.
 Our curriculum recognises the importance of broadening our children’s horizons and knowledge of the world by introducing and exposing them to new people, regions and geographical processes.

-We consider carefully how Geography at St. John’s can promote children’s understanding of global issues such as the importance of preserving environments (e.g. Polar Regions and Rainforests) and climate change.
+We consider carefully how Geography at St. John’s can promote children’s understanding of global issues such as the importance of preserving environments (e.g. Rainforests) and protecting our changing world.
 Our curriculum inspires opportunities for our learners to holistically become courageous advocates.

 Christian Values, Cultural Capital and Pupil Premium enhancements

-Our Geography curriculum encourages opportunities to develop oracy through activities such as ‘Tell Me Time’ and ‘The Art of Wondering’.
+Our Geography curriculum encourages opportunities to develop oracy through discussion, often centred around photographs.
 These opportunities, which are accessible to learners at all levels, encourage children to discuss, share and ask questions about Geography, promoting curiosity and deepening learning.
 We feel that Geography provides the perfect opportunity for children to develop their spirituality, exploring the sense that there is someone or something more than ’just me’; a sense of something indescribable.

 Children benefit from visits to places and landscapes that further inspire their fascination of the world.
 Use of ICT, for example Google Earth and Google Expeditions, allows access to global destinations and allows children to see physical processes in action.

 The specific skills and knowledge taught in Geography are detailed in our Skill Progression and Knowledge Progression documents.
 If you wish to see these, please ask your child's class teacher.